Tyrod Taylor Player Prop Bets for NFL Week 13 | Houston vs. Indianapolis 12/5/2021

 Matchup vs. Indianapolis

-- Taylor averaged zero passing yards per game in three matchups against the Colts, 207.5 yards fewer than his over/under for Sunday.
+- Taylor averages zero passing yards per game in three matchups against the Colts, 207.5 fewer yards his over/under in Sunday's game.

 - Taylor has not thrown for a touchdown against the Colts over that time.